sustrik/libdill/tutorial-protocol.md

 To see how that can be useful let's implement a new function for quux handle.

-First, we have to define an ID for `quux` objects.
+First, we have to define an ID for `quux` object type.
 Now, this may be a bit confusing, but the ID is actually a void pointer.
-The advantage of using a pointer as an ID is that if it was an integer you would have to worry about ID collisions, especially if you define IDs in different libraries that are then linked together.
+The advantage of using a pointer as an ID is that if it was an integer you would have to worry about ID collisions, especially if you defined IDs in different libraries that were then linked together.
 With pointers there's no such problem.
-You can take a pointer of a global variable and it's guaranteed to be unique as two pieces of data can't live at the same memory address:
+You can take a pointer of a global variable and it's guaranteed to be unique as two pieces of data can't live at the same memory location:

 ```c
 static const int quux_id_placeholder = 0;
 static const void *quux_id = &quux_id_placeholder;
 ```

-Second, let's implement `quux_hquery` virtual function, empty implementation of which has been created in previous step of this tutorial:
+Second, let's implement `hquery()` virtual function, empty implementation of which has been created in previous step of this tutorial:

 ```c
 static void *quux_hquery(struct hvfs *hvfs, const void *id) {